hruzeda/hruzeda.github.io/README.md

 I didn't get to create the project myself, but I programmed the login form, the navigation bar and the main collapsable panel for the recordings.
 I also had the chance to work with Material UI and to create high order components extending it and later, to work with Redux dispatching state changes to the store and updating other components.
 After that, I volunteered to teach a React 101 training with a collegue.
 Functional components and react hooks weren't a thing yet.

-On the following year, after lots of back end and infrastructure changes, the customer asked us to test third parties WebRTC SDKs with cross platfom solutions so they could drop the current mobile app and maintain a single application.
-That was when I first used react hooks and functional components.
+On the following year, after various backend and infrastructure changes, the customer asked us to test third parties WebRTC SDKs with cross platfom solutions so they could drop the current mobile app and maintain a single application.
+That was when react hooks and functional components were starting to become the norm.

 I tested the React Native and Ionic solutions using Amazon Chime SDK, packaging the solutions with Android Studio, the emulator and my own phone.
 Though React Native isn't compatible with some of the dependencies of the SDK and would require more work, the Ionic solution worked almost flawlessly, except for the Screen Sharing feature which would require some platform specific code.

-The client was satisfied and decided to go with Ionic, but the actual development was postponed and hasn't started yet.
+The client was satisfied and decided to go with Ionic, though the actual development was postponed.

 While working on those projects, a friend of mine asked for my help in writing the UI for an [Web Service mocking solution](https://www.ffwdtec.com/copycat.html) that he has been working on for years now.

-It's a simple application with only two forms, each one with lots of inputs but, because it's meant for developers, every form has a JSON tab they can switch to, where any changes made to the requests that mock their own Web Services are synchronized back to the inputs.
+It's a simple application with only two views, used to create request samples that can be dynamically used for tests and demos.
+Each view has lots of inputs and, because it's meant for developers, a JSON tab the user can switch to, where any changes made are synchronized back to the inputs.

-I used Typescript, I18n, React Bootstrap and Styled Components to write it, creating the component hierarchy using barrel exports.
-It was also the first time I used the useContext and useRef hooks to be able to clean and repopulate the JSON editor when there was a change.
+I used TypeScript, I18n, React and Styled Components to write it, creating the component hierarchy using barrel exports.
+It was also the first time I didn't use React Bootstrap, and it was when I got familiar with the useContext (instead of Redux) and useRef hooks to be able to clean and repopulate the JSON editor when there was a change.

-### Vue:
+### Vue.js:

 Back in 2020, when the pandemic started, I was working with a friend on a [food delivery app written in Python with Django](https://cardapex.com.br).

 He asked me to help him maintain the app and build new features.
 One of these was a module for the administrator panel that customers use, where they would manage orders made by their own customers sitting at tables in the actual restaurant.

-It was my first contact with Vue but, coming from a React background, it was quite a smooth transition.
-I wrote high order components, Vue's event emitting and context APIs and used a polling solution to keep the UI syncronized with new orders coming from the back end.
+It was my first contact with Vue.js but, coming from a React background, it was quite a smooth transition.
+I wrote high order components, Vue.js' event emitting and context APIs and used a polling solution to keep the UI syncronized with new orders coming from the backend.

 The user could manage tables, edit orders and, the trickiest feature I wrote: pairing product options, like ordering 4 halves of 4 different pizzas.
 Those "halves" needed to be paired based on a setting between most and least expensive options, with their actual and calculated prices displayed to the end user.

 I also used an internationalizaiton library to display all labels so my friend could, eventually, also sell to restaurants in Canada where he lives now.

-## Back End
+## Backend

-Although I started more as a front end dev, I've always had some back end work to do as well.
-In recent years, more work than I had on the front end.
+Although I started more as a frontend dev, I've always had some backend work to do as well.
+In recent years, more work than I had on the frontend.
 I've written basic PHP content management systems and REST web services, maintained a Ruby on Rails CMS, then moved on to work on a Java EE ERP (Java 1.6).

 After two years working with game development, I moved on to work on Django (Python) systems, and then finally back to Java web applications writen with Java 8, Spring and Struts.

 ### Java:

 I learned Java and a bit about Spring Framework and Hibernate back in 2012 when I worked on Support Informática converting their ERP solution from Cobol/Delphi.
-I wrote JSP pages and their back ends, mirroring screens from the legacy app.
+I wrote JSP pages and their backends, mirroring screens from the legacy app.

-A few years later I joined Daitan (now Encora) and started working on Java back end systems for audio conferencing systems.
+A few years later I joined Daitan (now Encora) and started working on Java backend systems for audio conferencing systems.
 I worked on:

 - Struts and Spring projects for company and customer facing applications
   - Route mapping, view controllers, validation patters, entity builders, JSP tags and tiles